hackle/blogger/src/raw/lens-for-reducer.md

     .toReducer();
 ```

-Let's start with a *usual* way of setting up a reducer.
+Let's start with a "usual" way of setting up a reducer.

 ```TypeScript
 class UpdateBirthdayAction {